rbmiao/python-pyinstaller-app/README.md

 you'll be creating yourself during the tutorial.

-Reference: Create a Pipeline job to build a Python application with PyInstaller<link href="https://www.youtube.com/watch?v=kW_bADC2fFM">
+Reference: <a href="https://www.youtube.com/watch?v=kW_bADC2fFM"> Create a Pipeline job to build a Python application with PyInstaller</a>